-- Transportable table spaces: This technique was introduced in Oracle 8i to allow entire table spaces to be copied between databases in the time it takes to copy the data files. - Data Pump export/import: These high-performance replacements are for the original Export and Import utilities. - Recover manager (rman): An Oracle Database client that performs backup and recovery tasks on your databases and automates administration of your backup strategies. - Oracle GoldenGate: A comprehensive software package for real-time data integration and replication in heterogeneous IT environments. - Custom procedural approaches.
+- ► Transportable table spaces: This technique was introduced in Oracle 8i to allow entire table spaces to be copied between databases in the time it takes to copy the data files. - ▶ Data Pump export/import: These high-performance replacements are for the original Export and Import utilities. - Backup and recover manager (RMAN): An Oracle Database client that performs backup and recovery tasks on your databases and automates administration of your backup strategies. - ► Oracle GoldenGate: A comprehensive software package for real-time data integration and replication in heterogeneous IT environments. - ► Oracle Streams is a technology within the Oracle Database suite that facilitates data sharing and replication between databases. - ► IBM Data Replication6 is a software solution designed to synchronize and maintain consistent copies of your data across diverse data stores located on different platforms and within your organization. - ➤ Oracle Transportable Tablespace migration is a technique for efficiently moving large amounts of data between Oracle databases.
+It offers advantages over traditional import/export methods, especially for large datasets. - Custom procedural approaches.